 Your images will be used to create a rainbow mural in the Pop Up Shop window on St Clement's Street.
 The mural will also be shared on Facebook via Truro BID.

 Kindly supported by @Truro BID @Cornwall Council @Truro City Council and Cooper Signs

 Feast Re-Ignition Fund

-Supporting and mobilising Cornwall’s creative sector in this crisis by helping artists bring their creative skills to offsetting some of the worst social effects of the current health pandemic.
-Funding of up to £1,000 to support creative ideas that will support people isolated at home to be engaged and connected.
+Supporting and mobilising Cornwall’s creative sector in this crisis.
+Feast are helping artists bring their creative skills to offsetting some of the worst social effects of the current health pandemic.
+Funding of up to £1,000 is available.
+This is to support creative ideas that will help people isolated at home to be engaged and connected.